-Then I had an idea… what if I could hook up Cloudflare’s R2 service to Owncloud?
+But then we had an idea: what if we could hook up Cloudflare’s R2 service to Owncloud?

 Table of contents